 As worship artists, let us consider the creative ways in which we are called to engage all who come to worship to join in this unending song.

 Eternal God, usher us into the unending hymn of the ages, and make us mindful of the saints who sing with us along life's journey.
 Inspire us in all that we do to answer, "Here am I; send me!"
 And when on the difficult road of life we cry, "How long, O Lord," show us glimpses of the eternity prophesied by Isaiah and offered through your Son, Jesus Christ.
 Amen.

-Photo: Dr. Cari Earnhart directs the Middle High Choir during the Thursday evening concert at Music & Worship Arts Week 2018.
+Photo: The Rev. Dr. Alice Rogers celebrates communion during worship at Music & Worship Arts Week 2018.
 (Fellowship photo by Daniel Craig.)